lynixliu/SwiftAvroCore/README.md

 ## FAQ

 ### Why this framework provided neigther code generation nor dynamic type?
-There are a lot of serialization systems like Thrift, Protocol Buffers, or CORBA use the interface description languages (IDLs) to generate the code for user.
+There are a lot of serialization systems like Thrift, Protocol Buffers, or CORBA use the interface description languages (IDLs) to generate the code for users.
 Avro also provides an IDL to do so for static language such as C/C++ or Java.
-But code generation is not flexiable for changing the message format frequently especially the project is in a cross team developing environment.
+However, code generation is not flexiable for changing the message format frequently especially the project is in a cross team developing environment.
 Data in Avro is always stored with its corresponding schema, meaning we can always read a serialized item, regardless of whether we know the schema ahead of time.
 This allows us to perform serialization and deserialization without code generation.
-The most dynamic language implementation like Pyhon, ruby, javascript library do not support code generation but provide dynamic instance.
-But the dynamic instance itself is a blackbox for the user without checking the schema defination.
+Most dynamic language implementation like Pyhon, ruby, javascript library do not support code generation but provide dynamic instance.
+However, the dynamic instance itself is a blackbox for users without checking the schema defination.
 There is no key name for the value, just value type.
 Set value to the dynamic instance looks more like assembly language which is hard to maintain without a lot of comments.
 This project provides neither of them because both of them are not elegent and simplicity.
-Thanks for the Codable feature introduced in Swift 4, allowing SwiftAvroCore provides a more easy to use and type safty interface for programmers.
+Thanks for the Codable feature introduced in Swift 4, allowing SwiftAvroCore to provide an easier to use and type safety interface for programmers.
 You can not only generate the schema from your Swift structure on the fly with Codable feature by JSONDecoder, but also encode/decode your data from Swift structure with Avro Codable feature by encoder/decoder.
-No need to write IDL or JSON schema, no need to generate code and no need to add extra comments or remenber the key name.
+No need to write IDL or JSON schema, no need to generate code and no need to add extra comments or remember the key name.
 Besides, the Codable interface is also type safe, so you can locate bugs easilly.
 That is it, enjoy the simplicity :)

 ### Why there is no  file IO and  RPC?
 Because the file IO and RPC feature such as deflate depend on some specific platform and library.
 While the encoding feature depend nearly nothing except for Foundation which also required for swift runtime.
 So wrap the core features as a standalong framework is more portable and useful than a combo one.
-Don't worry, File IO and RPC will be provided in another open source project `SwiftAvroRpc` licensed in Apache 2.0 which depmends on the swift-nio framework,  coming soon.
+Don't worry, File IO and RPC will be provided in another open source project `SwiftAvroRpc` licensed in Apache 2.0 which depends on the swift-nio framework,  coming soon.